LucRosset/Air-Ride/Development Log/README.md

 I will discuss here concept ideas for the project, its goals and some technical stuff.

 Anyway, this is a study project on recreating the movement mechanics of Kirby Air Ride, a game very dear to me.
-My goal is to try and build the game step-by-step, begining from the movement of the machines on ground, flying, breaking, charging and boosting.
+My goal is to try and build the game step-by-step, begining from the movement of the machines on ground, flying, braking, charging and boosting.
 Machines are the "ships" from the original game.
 I will continue to call the ones in this projects machines as well (please don't sue me, Nintendo).

 For a second phase, I want to split development into two fronts:
-(i) fine-tune some different machines, as well as allow them to have power-ups and status bonuses and (ii) make some animations and effects, like rolling the machine when turning, spinning it around or tossing it up when damaged and adding effects when it boosts, breaks and glides.
+(i) fine-tune some different machines, as well as allow them to have power-ups and status bonuses and (ii) make some animations and effects, like rolling the machine when turning, spinning it around or tossing it up when damaged and adding effects when it boosts, brakes and glides.

 Allowing for multiplayer would be awesome, too.
 I will look into that once I have a playable sandbox!